ccs-amsterdam/middlecat-cloudflare/README.md

 # Server-side implementation

-The server side of things is quite straightforward.
-You'll need to do the following:
+To let a server use your Middlecat, it need to have an API endpoint that tells which Middlecat server it users, and validate Middlecat tokens using this Middlecat's public key.
+Specifically, you'll need to do the following:

 - Create a **[server-api]/config** GET endpoint that returns a JSON object with (at least) a 'middlecat_url'.
 By providing this url, the server indicates that it trusts this MiddleCat server to sign it's access_tokens
 - Obtain the **public_key** from this MiddleCat server.
 This can be obtained from **[middlecat]/api/configuration**, which returns a JSON object with (among other things) a **public_key**.
 The public key could change, so make sure to re-check routinely